Home · Blog · Economics & Policy · · Updated Nov 19, 2025 · 8 min read

-SORA’s 1:1,000,000 denomination update explained — what changed, why it matters for token holders, and how to verify the live supply on Polkaswap.
+Learn how SORA’s 1:1,000,000 XOR denomination update works, why it doesn’t change value, and how to verify live supply using Polkaswap and the SORA Wiki.

 🪙 XOR Denomination Repackaging (TXOR)